Due to recent incidents of terrorist attacks in Europe, many holidaymakers are concerned about the heightened risk of travelling in Europe.

 To finally arrive at your holiday destination after months of planning and preparation is a wonderful feeling but that can vanish all too quickly if you fall victim to petty thieves.

-Unfortunately when we are in a holiday destination our usual caution may lapse and we can be easily caught off guard.
-Professional pick pockets and thieves target tourists as they are more relaxed and become easy tartets.
+Unfortunately, when we are in a holiday destination our usual caution may lapse and we can be easily caught off guard.
+Professional pickpockets and thieves target tourists as they are more relaxed and become easy targets.

 How can you prevent being their next victim and what do you need to know?

 Thieves and pickpockets employ various techniques to catch you out which are well used and successful.
 Avoid being their next victim by taking note of some of the warnings below.

 The number for any emergency in Spain and Tenerife is 112. (police, fire & ambulance)

 In the tourist resorts, English speakers are usually on duty.